There is a lot of research involved in deciding to invest in property. Have you read our tips on whether buy-to-let is right for you?

 - What is the crime rate like in the areas?

 If you are set on a particular type of tenant, it may be a starting point for your search.
 The type of tenant you choose to attract will go hand-in-hand with the location.
-For example, flats near good transport links into a city will attract young professionals, and property close to university campuses will be popular with students.
+For example, flats near good transport links into a city will attract young professionals, whilst property close to university campuses will be popular with students.

 - If you have a specific tenant in mind, ask yourself or your agent what kind of property they might be looking for.